Spider mites and broad mites have risen up to suck the life out of marijuana plants.

 It’s not a contact “knockout” killer.
 That’s what the pyrethrum fogger is for.

-Third, if some of your marijuana plants are especially infected with mites, move them out of your main hydroponics room after your pyrethrum fogger phase is over.
+Third, if some of your marijuana plants are especially infected with mites, move the worst plants out of your main hydroponics room after your pyrethrum fogger phase is over.

 Another anti-mite strategy includes feeding your motherplants and other marijuana plants with a preventive dose of Azamax.

-Growers who have used this method indicate that it has to be done as a series of 2-3 treatments so you kill all adults, then 2-4 days later you do it again to kill babies that have hatched from eggs, and then perhaps 2-3 days later for a final killing blow.
+Growers who have used this method indicate that it has to be done as a series of 2-3 treatments so you kill all adults, then 5-7 days later you do it again to kill babies that have hatched from eggs, and then perhaps 5-7 days after that for a final killing blow.

-You can also select marijuana strains that are known to be resistant to mites…
+It helps to select marijuana strains known to be resistant to mites…

-For example, I recently grew out a room that had 25 Bubbleberry plants and five plants that were a cross between Bubbleberry and Sage-Sour Diesel.
+For example, I grew out a room with 25 Bubbleberry plants and five plants that were a cross between Bubbleberry and Sage-Sour Diesel.